benjcunningham/benjcunningham.github.io/_posts/2017-07-01-copenhagen.md

 symbol, The Little Mermaid (Den lille Havfrue).

-From the waterfront, we retreated back inland through Churchillparken, a quiet, terraformed greenspace commemorating Winston Churchill and the British-led liberation of Denmark during World War II, and then onto Kastellet, another terraformed star fortress.
+From the waterfront, we retreated back inland through Churchillparken, a quiet, terraformed green space commemorating Winston Churchill and the British-led liberation of Denmark during World War II, and then onto Kastellet, another terraformed star fortress.

 After circling the island citadel, Shelley and I walked south towards the heart of the city.
-On our way, we paused to gawk at Copenhagen’s other universal icon, Frederik’s Church (Frederiks Kirke), an emerald domed Lutheran church and the focal point of the city’s skyline.
+On our way, we paused to gawk at Copenhagen’s other universal icon, Frederik's Church (Frederiks Kirke), an emerald domed Lutheran church and the focal point of the city’s skyline.
 Then, just a few hundred yards away, we lingered in the massive courtyard of Amalienborg, the four-palace home of the Danish royal family.